HangingClowns/ThirdSpace-offsite/README.md

 - Creating a new room (you can store rooms in memory if you'd like)
 - Joining a room if it exists
-- Lazy loading pip dependencies for Python 3.7
 - Lazy loading npm dependencies for Node 10
 - Code execution
 - Code submission

-Ensure your app is well tested and dockerized.
+Ensure your app is well tested.

 ### Further Requirements